Turing degree spectra of differentially closed fields: Noncomputable Differentially Closed Fields

 \section{Noncomputable Differentially Closed Fields}

 In this section we consider countable models of the theory \DCF0 which have no computable presentations.
 Using countable graphs with known spectra, we show how to construct differentially closed fields with spectra derived from those of the graphs.
-In particular, we create numerous countable differentially closed fields which are not computably presentable (that is, whose spectra do not contain the degree $\bfz$).
+In particular, we create numerous countable differentially closed fields which are not computably presentable.
 We show that models of \DCF0 can have proper $\alpha$-th jump degree for every computable nonzero ordinal $\alpha$.
 However, we will see in Section \ref{sec:conclusion} that this is impossible when $\alpha=0$: no countable model of \DCF0 can have a least degree in its spectrum, unless that degree is $\bfz$.
 We encourage the reader to review Section \ref{sec:ENI} in order to understand the framework for the proof of the following theorem.

-\begin{thm} Let $G$ be a countable symmetric irreflexive graph.
+\begin{prop} Let $G$ be a countable symmetric irreflexive graph.
 Then there exists a countable differentially closed field $\Khat$ of characteristic $0$ such that

-(Saying that a degree $\bfc$ can \emph{enumerate a copy of $G$} means that there is a graph on $\omega$, isomorphic to $G$, whose edge relation is $\bfc$-computably enumerable.) \end{thm} \begin{pf} Taking $G$ to have domain $\omega$, we first describe one presentation of $\Khat$, on the domain $\omega$, without regard to effectiveness.
-We begin with a differential field $\Qhat$ isomorphic to the differential closure of the constant field $\Q$.
+(Saying that a degree $\bfc$ can \emph{enumerate a copy of $G$} means that there is a graph on $\omega$, isomorphic to $G$, whose edge relation is $\bfc$-computably enumerable.) \end{prop} \begin{pf} Taking $G$ to have domain $\omega$, we first describe one presentation of $\Khat$, on the domain $\omega$, without regard to effectiveness.
+We begin with $\Qhat$, the differential closure of the constant field $\Q$.
 Recall from Subsection \ref{subsec:modeltheory} that the following is a computable infinite set of indiscernibles: